Inter VLAN Routing by Layer 3 Switch

 Now if we will try to ping PC1 to PC4.

 The packet is first delivered to switch then to the destination.
-As the destination is present in other networks, the packet will be first delivered to switch which has a SVI for both vlans (acts as gateway).
+As the destination is present in other networks, the packet will be first delivered to the switch which has an SVI for both VLANs (acts as gateway).

-In Router on a stick method, both switch and router are needed but while using layer 3 switch, a single switch will perform inter-vlan routing as well as the layer 2 functions (Vlan), therefore this method is cost effective and also less configuration is needed.
+In the Router on the stick method, both switch and router are needed but while using layer 3 switches, a single switch will perform inter-VLAN routing as well as the layer 2 functions (Vlan), therefore this method is cost-effective and also less configuration is needed.